-Indirect-Purchaser Plaintiffs (IPPs), together with Hayward Industries, Inc. and Zodiac Pool Systems, Inc., move the Court to preliminarily approve a class action settlement between IPPs and Hayward and a class action settlement between IPPs and Zodiac.1 The parties also move the Court to certify a class for the purposes of the Hayward and Zodiac settlements.
-For the following reasons, the Court GRANTS the motion.
+Indirect-Purchaser Plaintiffs (IPPs), together with Pentair Water Pool & Spa, Inc. (Pentair), move the Court to preliminarily approve a class action settlement between IPPs and Pentair.1 The parties also move the Court to certify a class for the purpose of the Pentair settlement.
+For the following reasons, the Court grants the motion.